pyrotek45/avon/tutorial/FEATURES.md

 - **Evaluation:** O(1) for primitives, O(n) for lists (one-time cost)
 - **File I/O:** Linear in number of files generated

 For most use cases (100s of files), Avon runs in milliseconds.
+For pathological cases (1000s of files), it still runs in milliseconds.
+We tested.
+We have no life.

 ---

-Have fun generating! 🚀 For more details, see `tutorial/TUTORIAL.md`.
+Have fun generating!
+For more details, see `tutorial/TUTORIAL.md`.